bogeeee/pve-manager-electrified/docs/security.md

 # Development mode

 PVE-electrified can run in development mode.
 Then the vite-devserver is used.
 You'll see it in the main toolbar then, or you can check the status under the url `https://your-pve/webBuild `.
+Because the vite-devserver, as the name says, was never meant to be used in production and can't be considered secure itself.
-When not enabled, PVE-manager-electrified prevents access to the vite-devserver's paths and also does not forward websocket connections to it (to port 8055).
+So, when not enabled, or the user is not authorized with `Sys.Console` permission, PVE-manager-electrified **prevents access** to the vite-devserver's paths **and also does not forward websocket connections** to it (to port 8055).
-Cause this vite-devserver's API was only meant for development mode.
-When enabled, forwarding to it is only individually allowed for users that are logged in and have `Sys.Console` permission.
+For permissions, the current cookie-session is checked.
 Also, a same-origin check against the request headers is performed to prevent xsrf.
 So switching on the vite-devserver in production is sufficiently secured (there may be valid reasons to use it, i.e. the admin wants to edit a button).

 The vite devserver internally listens for hmr websocket connections on port 8055.
 It's bound to localhost/loopback interface only👍.
 Still that port is always bound, even when the devserver is not used (for internal reasons, cause express is rather static and always needs the middleware object upfront).
 TODO: Add a config option to completely disable the vite devserver.